legobuff/workshop-pe/exercises/part02-dtr-nfs.md

 ### Enable NFS during runtime

-Switch to a `Admin Client Bunlde` provided or a DTR host an issue the following command to reconfigure DTR to use NFS:
+Switch to a `Admin Client Bundle` provided or a DTR host an issue the following command to reconfigure DTR to use NFS:

 ```
 docker run -it --rm docker/dtr reconfigure  \